-Ethereum 2.0, frequently called ETH2 or “Serenity,” embodies a series of upgrades designed to improve the scalability, performance, and sustainability of the Ethereum blockchain and its ecosystem.
-These enhancements are expected to increase transaction speeds and reduce network congestion.
-The implementation of these improvements is occurring in phases.
+Ethereum 2.0, often referred to as ETH2 or “Serenity,” brings together multiple improvements aimed at enhancing the scalability, efficiency, and environmental sustainability of the Ethereum blockchain and its ecosystem.
+Considerable enthusiasm surrounds these upgrades due to their potential to quicken transaction processing and alleviate network congestion.
+The rollout of these enhancements is being executed in stages.

 The first of the upgrades, called Serenity Phase 0, went live in a trial state on December 1, 2020.
 In this phase, the foundation for Ethereum’s Proof-of-Stake (PoS) blockchain was laid down.
 In addition, the Beacon Chain, the PoS consensus mechanism, and validator nodes were implemented into Ethereum’s ecosystem and are operating in parallel to the legacy Ethereum blockchain.